 Front End Testing is a testing technique in which Graphical User Interface (GUI), functionality and usability of web applications or a software are tested.
 The goal of Front end testing is testing overall functionalities to ensure the presentation layer of web applications or a software is defect free with successive updates.

 For Example: If you enter your name into the frontend of application, numbers should not be accepted.
 Another example would be checking the alignment of GUI elements.

-The main aim of Frontend testing is to ensure frontend is defect free with successive updates.
 Apart from this Frontend testing is conducted for: